bloomwalletio/docs/user-guides/wallet-tab/portfolio.md

 ### Import ERC-20 Token

 Bloom tracks the user's ERC-20 tokens through the Layer 2 explorer API.
-However, the explorer isn't always real time, which is why Bloom offers the possibility to import an ERC-20 token through it's contract address.
+However, the explorer isn't always real time, which is why Bloom offers the possibility to import an ERC-20 token through its contract address.
 Go to the portfolio tab and click on the menu to select the `Import ERC20 token`.
 This opens a pop-up that allows you to select the network and input the contract address.

 **Only ERC-20 Tokens on the supported EVM networks are supported!**